oracle-livelabs/adb/shared/adb-apllication-migration/intro/intro.md

 - Provision an Oracle Autonomous Database
 - Translate individual SQL statements from a non-Oracle database to Oracle SQL
 - Run PostgreSQL Statements in Autonomous Database
-- Translate files containing SQL code from a non-Oracle database to Oracle SQL

 ## Prerequisites